ETHICAL PRINCIPLES

 Article Evaluation Process

 Manuscripts submitted to our journal are evaluated within the scope of a double-blind refereeing system.
-All submissions are first scanned for plagiarism using Turnitin and iThenticate software; the similarity rate is expected to be below 20%.
+All submissions are first scanned for plagiarism using iThenticate software; the similarity rate is expected to be below 20%.

 The manuscripts that successfully pass the Preliminary Review and Plagiarism Scanning stage are reviewed by the relevant field editor.
 After the editor's approval, the manuscript is forwarded to at least two field expert referees.
 If one of the referees gives a negative opinion, the manuscript is sent to a third referee.
 In order for an article to be published, at least two referees must submit a positive report.